zoeannp/jztc_group_project/jztc_group_project-new/README.md

 * Open a pull request

 ## License
-This project is licensed under the MIT License - see the [License](#license) file for details.
+This project is licensed under the MIT License - see the  file for details.

 ## Contact
 How to contact the project maintainer.